humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 ## Email

-Mentioned at the top of this page were two main ways of receiving Altis support, covered thus far is just the primary method.
-The second method is email, which is typically discouraged, but it’s useful to have this ability when needed.
+The second method for creating a support ticket is email.
+This is offered as a backup option should you be unable to open tickets via the Altis Dashboard for any reason.

 We have a few email addresses linked to our support so we can track issues that come in.
 Those are linked to different support types.